 The Montgomery County Agricultural Fair has rides and attractions for all ages.
 There are kid-friendly trains, slides, merry go round, and tea cups.
 For adventurous adults, there are the gondola wheel, a haunted mansion, magic maze glass house, tilt a whirl, and many others.
 Purchase a one-day Megapass wristband to get on virtually every ride in the carnival.

 Every day, the fair also features great free entertainment.
-At the PEPCO an Exelon Company Community Stage, see the Grand Illusions by the Blooms, a special blend of magic, humor, and family entertainment.
+At the PEPCO, an Exelon Company Community Stage, see the Steve Brogan, Comic Ventriloquist.
 There is also the adorable racing pigs at the Show-Me Swine Racers.
-On August 10 – 12, see the Chesapeake DockDogs, an amazing show where trained dogs leap into the air and swim to retrieve toys in the water.
+Don’t miss the Chesapeake DockDogs, an amazing show where trained dogs leap into the air and swim to retrieve toys in the water.

 Eating at the Fair